fxlin/p3-tee/docs/README.md

 | 3 data path | 10     |
 | 4 secure vision -- alpha | 15    |
 | 5 secure vision -- beta | 15    |

+If exp4 and exp5 are combined, they will weight 30 in total.

 The weights are relative and may not necessarily add up to 100.